truongtronghai/sample_agora/README.md

 The runnable code examples are:

-- [SDK quickstart](/src/sdk_quickstart/) - The minimum code you need to integrate low-latency, high-concurrency signaling features into your app using Video SDK.
+- [SDK quickstart](/src/sdk_quickstart/) - The minimum code you need to integrate low-latency, high-concurrency signaling features into your app using Signaling SDK.

 ## Run this project